-Carolyn Harper was suspended sideways six feet off the ground on a recent morning, her body held in place by a draped piece of red nylon.
-With one leg wrapped tightly in the fabric to support her weight, she stretched her other leg to form an arabesque.
+Carolyn Harper was suspended sideways six feet in the air on a recent Thursday morning, her body held in place by a draped piece of red nylon.
+With one leg wrapped tightly in the fabric to support her weight, she formed an arabesque by stretching her other leg out behind her at an angle.

 “Are you in?” her partner, Alissa Rickborn (GRS’16), asked.
 Harper (SAR’15) nodded and gave the OK for Rickborn to take hold of her back leg and gracefully run around in a circle.
-Harper spun elegantly through the air.
+When she let go, the effect was magical: Harper spun elegantly through the air.

-The women are among the students enrolled in Aerial Dance Silks Skills, a noncredit FitRec class that teaches dancers from BU and the public how to climb, swing, drop, flip, spin, and perform using material suspended from the rafters of the FitRec gym.
-When done correctly, dancers give the illusion that they are dancing in midair.
+The two women are among five students enrolled in Aerial Dance Silks Skills, a noncredit FitRec class that teaches dancers how to climb, swing, drop, flip, spin, and perform using aerial silk material suspended from the rafters of the FitRec gym.
+When done correctly, dancers give the illusion that they are flying and dancing in midair.

 Orlosky-Randow credits Cirque du Soleil with demonstrating that circus arts can be transformed into a fully choreographed show with characters and an emotional arc.
 In addition to silks, the aerial dancers use trapezes, aerial ropes, and aerial hoops.